seamus-giess/hogwarts-legacy-spellbar-handler/README.md

 mimic (as in, not at all) the concept of Model-View-Controller.
 But I'm an amateur so don't expect a lot.

+## Known issues
+Theres a bit of jank with the spell quickbinds.
+Usually from starting the script/alt-tabbing.
+May need to manually swap bars a bit or change spells a bit until it settles back down.
+Can't quite isolate the issue, I've dropped some delays in that greatly lessens it, but feel free to help identify the issue if you can <3

 ## Installaton & Setup
 1. This application requires [AutoHotKey V2](https://github.com/AutoHotkey/AutoHotkey/releases).
 Kindly go and install